 A clear, detailed description of the proposed project is necessary, along with specific, well-defined and measurable goals

-Proposals should be in the general range of $ 100.00 to $ 4,000.00.
-Project activities must be completed by December 14, 2012.
-A final evaluation report detailing the outcomes of the implemented project is due January 22, 2013.
+Proposals should be in the general range of $200.00 to $4,000.00.
+Project activities must be completed by by May 2, 2014; however, all incomplete, but funded, projects must submit a progress report on December 1, 2013.
+A final evaluation report detailing the outcomes of the implemented project is due upon project completion.
+All reports must be submitted no later than May 2, 2014.

 Request for Proposals